 3. Stroll the Philosopher’s Path

 You can stroll this quiet path that leads along a canal in a quiet neighborhood.
 Along the way, you’ll find small boutiques, local ceramicists, design stores, and cafes.
 There’s not a lot going on but it is quite tranquil.

-Need a Japan rail pass?
-This is where I book mine |
+Need a Japan Rail Pass?
+This is Where I Book Mine

-4. Sip a cup of coffee at the iconic Weekenders Coffee
+4. Sip a Cup of Coffee at the Iconic Weekenders Coffee

 You’ll find many across the city to enjoy, which is why I recommend checking the list below.
 However, one of my favorites is Weekenders Coffee.
 It’s in a small home and has a wonderful cozy feel to it.
 It’s also one of my preferred coffees in the city.

 Address: Japan, 〒604-8064 Kyoto, Nakagyo Ward, Honeyanocho, 560 離れ